 Read the transcript

-Welcome to The Weekly Fix.
+Welcome back to The Weekly Fix.
 My name is Neil Sun.

 Thank you again for watching.